 In addition to providing the imagery, we’ll also run your calculations over each pixel within your area of interest.

-The Descartes Platform provides one-stop access to an unparalleled repository of pre-processed historical and real-time public and commercial satellite imagery.
+The Descartes Labs Platform provides one-stop access to an unparalleled repository of pre-processed historical and real-time public and commercial satellite imagery.

 Top of atmosphere reflectance

-Currently, the Descartes Platform ingests 5 terabytes (TB) of near real-time data per day, roughly equivalent to 5,000 hours of standard video.
+Currently, the Descartes Labs Platform ingests 5 terabytes (TB) of near real-time data per day, roughly equivalent to 5,000 hours of standard video.
 Our current corpus is over 5 petabytes of data (5,000 TB) with the ability to grow much larger.
-With sensor data growing exponentially, the Descartes Platform is designed to respond elastically to this data explosion and harness it for real-time analysis.
+With sensor data growing exponentially, the Descartes Labs Platform is designed to respond elastically to this data explosion and harness it for real-time analysis.

 Putting big data to work requires a platform that can ingest and process massive datasets.
 To tackle this problem, we built a supercomputer in the cloud.

-The Descartes Platform is built to ingest virtually any kind of data — not just satellite imagery — including weather information, commodity price histories, web crawls, and sentiment analysis from social media networks.
+The Descartes Labs Platform is built to ingest virtually any kind of data — not just satellite imagery — including weather information, commodity price histories, web crawls, and sentiment analysis from social media networks.

-When conducting analysis or machine learning on these massive datasets, the platform parallelizes large calculations automatically, scaling cloud resources on demand, in response to both calculation size and desired processing time.
+When conducting analysis or machine learning on these massive datasets, the Platform parallelizes large calculations automatically, scaling cloud resources on demand, in response to both calculation size and desired processing time.
 Thus, data collected over decades can be processed in hours.